Facilities and services

 Fuel and Transportation

-Fuel is available at Field, B.C.
+Fuel and an EV charging station are available at Field, B.C.
 There is no public transportation in the park.

 The Trans-Canada Highway (Highway 1) bisects Yoho National Park.
 In winter, the highway is controlled for avalanches to ensure visitor safety and to reduce the frequency of road closures.
 Winter tires or mud and snow (M+S) tires are required on most provincial highways, including the Trans-Canada from October 1st through March 31st.
 The speed limit is 90 km / hour or 56 mph year-round.